Jpepetrueno/Jpepetrueno/README.md

-### Hello, I’m David, an electrical engineer and a computer programmer.
-Welcome! 👋
+### Hello, my name is David.
+I'm an electrical engineer and software developer.
+Welcome!

 <!--
 **Jpepetrueno/Jpepetrueno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.